-Keywords: DSGE models, forecasting, temporal aggregation, mixed frequency data, large datasets
+Key words: DSGE models, forecasting, temporal aggregation, mixed-frequency data, large data sets

-&lt;sup>\We are grateful to Richard Harrison, Giorgio Primiceri, Giovanni Ricco, Frank Schorfheide, Andrea Tambalotti and the participants to the EFSF workshop at the NBER Summer Institute for insightful comments and suggestions.

-The opinions in this paper are those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of New York, the Federal Reserve System, the Bank of England and its committees.
+Giannone: Federal Reserve Bank of New York (e-mail: domenico.giannone@ny.frb.org).
+Monti: Bank of England (e-mail: francesca.monti@bankofengland.co.uk).
+Reichlin: London Business School (e-mail: lreichlin@london.edu).
+The authors are grateful to Richard Harrison, Giorgio Primiceri, Giovanni Ricco, Frank Schorfheide, Andrea Tambalotti, and participants at the European Financial Stability Facility workshop at the NBER Summer Institute for insightful comments and suggestions.
+The views expressed in this paper are those of the authors and do not necessarily reflect the position of the Federal Reserve Bank of New York, the Federal Reserve System, or the Bank of England or its committees.

-Email addresses: domenico.giannone@ny.frb.org (Domenico Giannone), francesca.monti@bankofengland.co.uk (Francesca Monti), lreichlin@london.edu (Lucrezia Reichlin)